Symphony No. 4 (Price)

 The Symphony No. 4 in D minor is an orchestral symphony by the American composer Florence Price.
-Composed in 1945, the work was never performed during Price's life and was presumed lost until it was discovered among a stash of manuscripts in her former summer home outside of St. Anne, Illinois, in 2009.
-These manuscripts, along with journals, books, and other documents that were discovered, are now preserved at the University of Arkansas.
+It was composed in 1945, but she never heard the work premiered in her lifetime.
+The symphony was presumed lost until 2009, when a substantial collection of manuscripts, papers, and other documents related to Price's works and life were found in her former summer home outside of St. Anne, Illinois.
+This archive is now preserved at the University of Arkansas.
 The symphony was given a belated world premiere by the Fort Smith Symphony under the direction of John Jeter in Fort Smith, Arkansas, on May 12, 2018.
+The work has received numerous performances by a variety of ensembles, such as professional, collegiate, youth, and high school orchestras, since its discovery and premiere.

 Composition

 The symphony has a duration of approximately 32 minutes in performance and is cast in four movements: